emmzav/Kueki_MLETC/README.md

 ## About
-This application consist of 3 modules:
+This application consist of 3 modules and API:

 ###  Module 1: create_features